 Language learning is a great way to become childlike.

-“Am I ever going to be able to communicate with anyone?”
-That is probably the question Jim heard most from me last year (followed by, “How is it that you say ‘yesterday’, again?”).… Continue Reading
+“Am I ever going to be able to communicate with anyone?”… Continue Reading

 This has been my first tropical winter overseas.
 While our North American counterparts were donning scarves and hats and trotting out to the Christmas tree farms with hatchets or sledding snowy hills, we have been absorbing an entirely different sort of winter season.
 Sweet December—this is what the Karen and Burmese Christians call this time of year.
 And they are right.
 December and January have been pleasant months filled with cool breezes, 85-degree days and a (slightly more distant) winter sun.… Continue Reading

 Last August, Jim and I went hiking in eastern Washington, on a route through a stunning area called the Enchantment Lakes.
 (It is breathtaking—just take a look here.)
 Due to the popularity of this particular hiking route, you had to either obtain an overnight pass to hike the Enchantments over a three-day period (which means applying for the pass over 12 months in advance), or go for the gusto and hike the entire route in one day.… Continue Reading

 Here in Yangon, they call you ka-lei-lei (“kalei” means child, and the extra “lei” means small, or baby).
 I ate so much watermelon when I first got here that the locals said you must be a boy.
 Someone saw me eating a whole avocado and asserted that you were going to be a white baby.
 (Shocking, considering your parentage, eh?)
 I’ve been told to stay inside night and day, to wear a thick shirt, to stay off my bike (much to the chagrin of the neighbors, I haven’t taken that advice), to avoid anything hot, cold, spicy, or salty.… Continue Reading